Approaches to Herbalism: Ensuring Quality for Optimal Healing

 Handling to Ensure Quality

-Quality not only means how the plant lived before it becomes medicine, but also how it was handled in that process.
-Herbs that have been processed incorrectly lose their effectiveness.
-It does not matter if the plant was grown in the best conditions creating the best possible plant if it is processed incorrectly it may be completely unusable.
-This mainly happens when plants are not cleaned and dried correctly.
+Quality encompasses how the plant lived before becoming medicine and how it was handled during processing.
+Incorrectly processed herbs lose their effectiveness.
+No matter how well the plant was grown, if it’s processed incorrectly, it may become unusable.
+Ensure plants are thoroughly cleaned and dried correctly to prevent issues like bugs or mold.
 More often than not humans are not the only species that take an interest in the herbs we harvest.
 Bugs in particular love to dwell in the leaves and blossom that we so commonly harvest.
 If plants are not rid of these critters they may eat through the entire harvest while it's sitting in the storage container!
-I know this has happen to me on more than one occasion… Or if the plants are not completely dried mold may grow once again taking a harvest.
-Both preventable with the appropriate handling.
+I know this has happen to me on more than one occasion…

 How to Prep Your Herbs for Use